arkologystudio/lumen-search-ui/README-wordpress.md

 Add the search component anywhere using the shortcode:

 ```
-[culturehack_search]
+[lumen_search]
 ```

 #### Widget

 1. Go to Appearance > Widgets in your WordPress admin.
-2. Drag the "CultureHack Search" widget to any widget area.
+2. Drag the "Lumen Search" widget to any widget area.
 3. Optionally add a title.
 4. Save the widget.